albertoadami/aws-certified-developer-notes/NOTES.md

 ***Amazon Inspector*** is not under the IAM service.
 It's a tool that helps you to check if there are some security vulnerabilities.
 If can be also integrated with your development and deployment pipeline.
 This allow to make security tests in a more regular occurrence.

 Instead ***Amazon Cognito*** provides authentication, authorization and user management.
-It's not under IAM but contains a supersett of the functionality of web identify federation.
+It's not under IAM but contains a superset of the functionality of web identify federation.

 The users can sign-in directly into Cognito with username and password or use also a 3th party account (Google, Facebook, Amazon) if configurated from the AWS console.
 Cognito has two main components:
-* ***User Pool:*** userr directory;
+* ***User Pool:*** user directory;
 * ***Identity Pool:*** users can obtain temporary access to AWS services, similar to IAM Role.

-An Idenitty Pool is associated witht a User Pool.
+An Idenitty Pool is associated with a User Pool.
 Amazon Cognito Sync is a separate module and allows to sync data accross web and mobile platforms.